Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Price: €

-The concept behind La Paella Sevilla is different from other rice restaurants because you can order a ración (a dish of paella) rather than the full paella pan to share.
+The concept behind La Paella Sevilla differs from other rice restaurants: you can order a ración (a dish of paella) rather than the full paella pan to share.
 In addition to this, you can also order it as a takeaway – perfect if you’re on the go.

 La Paella Sevilla is definitely worth trying!